renjieliu/sql-ascii-art/README.md

-The SQL code will read from the .bmp file, and draw an ASCII art in the SMS result panel.
+The SQL code will read from the .bmp file, and draw an ASCII art in the SSMS result panel.